25 Best Disney Cruise Tips and Tricks (for First Time Cruisers)

 Then, check your online Disney Cruise Line account often (like daily).
 Sometimes the early time opens up, and it will randomly become an option for you to choose in your account.
 (This happened for me on my last cruise at about 30 days before sailing.)

-You just stand in line until you can meet with the cast member in charge to request early seating.
+To make changes onboard, you just stand in line until you can meet with the cast member in charge to request early seating.
 Disney has always been able to meet our request on board; although, we tend to sail during the off-peak season.

 Request a Private Table